InstructionsInstructions for reporting federal cash management data.

-Federal Cash Management Instructions - NCLB Title I, Part A; Title I, Part D, Subpart 2; and Title II, Part A; Title III LEP; and Title III Immigrant; and Title IV, Part A
+Federal Cash Management Instructions - ESSA Title I, Part A; Title I, Part D, Subpart 2; Title II, Part A; Title III EL; Title III Immigrant; and Title IV, Part A

 General Reporting Requirements and Responsibility

-School districts, county offices of education and direct funded charter schools (local educational agencies, or LEAs) receiving allocations under the Title I, Part A; Title I, Part D, Subpart 2; Title II, Part A; Title III LEP; and Title III Immigrant; and Title IV, Part A programs under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the No Child Left Behind Act of 2001 (NCLB), must report the cash balance for each of these programs on a quarterly basis to the California Department of Education (CDE) in order to receive their apportionments for those programs.
+School districts, county offices of education and direct funded charter schools (local educational agencies (LEAs)) receiving formula based allocations under the Title I, Part A; Title I, Part D, Subpart 2; Title II, Part A; Title III English Learners (EL); Title III Immigrant; and Title IV, Part A programs under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act of 2015 (ESSA), must report the cash balance for each of these programs on a quarterly basis to the California Department of Education (CDE) in order to receive their apportionments for those programs.
 The LEAs report the data through the Web-based Federal Cash Management Data Collection (CMDC) system.
 Only one CMDC report will be submitted for a quarter; the CMDC report will have a separate line on which to report the cash balance for each of the programs.
 The program(s) and line(s) shown for a particular LEA’s CMDC will correspond to the program(s) for which that LEA is receiving funding.

 Please note that the data submitted under the CMDC system does not affect how program entitlements are calculated, only how much of the LEA’s entitlement will be paid each quarter.